htso/Robinhood_at_a_glance/README.md

 recent years, particularly among the millennials.
 Unlike other brokers, it publishes aggregate data about what stocks its users own, and that is the *popularity data* I analyse here.

-For example, in the table below, it shows there are 904,254 stock accounts in Robinhood that owns shares in Ford.
+For example, the table below shows 916,933 accounts have a position in Ford.
 Robinhood does not publish the exact number of shares each account holds.

 Since the dataset is quite large (3.3 Gb) and belongs to *robintrack*, I do not include it here.
 To run my scripts, you need to download it from his site -- see __Data Sources__ below.